department-of-veterans-affairs/caseflow/docs/tech-specs/2020-04-06-virtual-hearings-sent-email-records.md

 New records will probably be created in the `VirtualHearings::SendEmail` job when we successfully initiate the sending of an email.
 We may need to provide additional context to the job to accomplish this.

-We can use these records to create a record of the sent email like so:
+We can use these records to display information about a sent email like so:

 **Sent To** _The field label of the email input field, either "Veteran Email" or "POA/Representative Email" or "VLJ Email"_